Jakebehler/Capstone-Project/README.md

 - This model provides high, actionable insight for the bank.

 ## Repository
-- Final_Churn_Prediction.ipynb: Primary analysis notebook covering data cleaning, model validation, and the final 86% predictive model.
+- Final_Churn_Prediction.ipynb: Primary Jupyter analysis notebook (EDA, data cleaning, model validation, and the final 86% predictive model.

 - Customer-Churn-Records.csv: The raw customer data used for the analysis.